anzai249/oss-browser-neo/README.md

 ## AI Usage

-This project is an AI slogan.
+This project is an AI slop.
 I could not have produced it without Codex.

 ## Disclaimer